Tilbury, Ontario: Community

 Tilbury is also home of the Titans of Tilbury District High School, with an attendance of around 300 students.
 There is also a French elementary school (École élémentaire Saint-Francis), a public elementary school (Tilbury Area Public School) as well as a Catholic elementary school (St. Joseph Catholic School with 120 students).

 Along with the former townships of Tilbury East and Dover, Tilbury is a designated French language service area under Ontario's French Language Services Act.
 Tilbury has an arena which provides free skating in the wintertime.
 Tilbury also has a splash pad near Tilbury Arena and Memorial Park has a skateboard park, a tennis court, an outdoor swimming pool, and a baseball field.
-Tilbury's hockey alumni include Nolan Gardiner who played for the Ottawa 67's in the OHL Nolan played for the Chatham kent cyclones and the sun county panthers.
 Near the end of June, the organizers host a Canada Day fireworks event around dusk at the park.
 Organizers host the Tibury Santa Claus Parade in late November or early December and the Canada Day Parade in late June.
 It also holds many pizza places.